Kalannie railway line: History

-The Dowerin-Merredin Railway Act 1909, an act by the Parliament of Western Australia assented to on 21 December 1909, authorised the construction of a railway line from Dowerin to Merredin, thereby extending the already existing Goomalling to Dowerin railway line.
+The Dowerin–Merredin Railway Act 1909, an act by the Parliament of Western Australia granted assent on 21 December 1909, authorised the construction of a railway line from Dowerin to Merredin, thereby extending the already existing Goomalling to Dowerin railway line.
 This railway line, passing through Amery, was officially opened as far as Korrelocking on 6 February 1911, with the full extension to Merredin opening on 28 August 1911.
 Until 1928, Amery was known as Ejanding, when it was renamed to Amery and a siding on the railway further north was named Ejanding.

-The Ejanding Northwards Railway Act 1926 assented to on 16 December 1926, authorised the construction of the spur lines north of Amery, to be known as the Ejanding Northwards railway with the contract for the construction awarded to Western Australian Public Works Department on 28 June 1927.
+The Ejanding Northwards Railway Act 1926 assented to on 16 December 1926, authorised the construction of the spur lines north of Amery, to be known as the Ejanding Northwards Railway with the contract for the construction awarded to Western Australian Public Works Department on 28 June 1927.
 The new railway line was to split at Burakin, heading north from there to Kalannie and east to Kulja, with both officially opening on 15 April 1929.

 The Kulja Eastward Railway Act 1928, assented to on 20 October 1928, authorised the extension of the spur line from Kulja to Bonnie Rock.
 The contract for this extension was awarded to the Public Works Department on 15 April 1929 and the extension was opened on 27 April 1931.

 In January 1933, it was proposed by the Railway Advisory Board to extend the railway line north from Kalannie to Xantippe.
 A number of proposals were made, one of them for a loop from Kalannie to Kulja.
 A 35 km long railway straight north from Kalannie was the board's preferred option for the extension.
 At this point, approval of railway lines by the Parliament of Western Australia had dropped off and no act was passed to expand the Kalannie railway line.